Azure/azure-quickstart-templates/101-dukes-eap-openshift/README.md

 <img src="https://github.com/MyriamFentanes/azure-quickstart-templates/blob/master/101-dukes-eap-openshift/images/dukes_pod.png"/>

 To access the webapp go to Applicaitons and select Routes.
 Routes is the way Openshift Container Platform exposes services at a host name, you shoud see the url for dukes.
-CLick on it and goto the context dukes.
+Click on it and goto the context dukes.

 <img src="https://github.com/MyriamFentanes/azure-quickstart-templates/blob/master/101-dukes-eap-openshift/images/dukes_route.png"/>